linux-lock/bpflock/README.md

 It supports following options:

  * Permission:
-    - allow|none: kernelmem is disabled.
+    - allow|none: kimg is disabled.
 All access is allowed.
     - deny: direct and indirect access to a running kernel image is denied for all processes and containers, this will force the integrity mode.
     - restrict: access is allowed only from processes that are in the initial mnt namespace.
 This allows systemd and container managers to properly setup the working environment or communicate with hardware.
 Default permission.